 Charcoal smokers such a kamado style grills, drum smokers, kettle grills, WSM’s, etc will have a heat source coming from below, so the underside of the brisket will cook faster and may be charred in some areas.
 Placing the brisket fat side down will shield the meat, and the fat will absorb most of the direct heat, but charcoal smokers should also use some kind of heat deflector plate to shield the meat from the fire.
 A deflector will ensure the meat is cooking with indirect heat, creating a cool zone.
 If your smoker doesn’t have a heat deflector, build the fire to one side of the smoker and place the meat on the opposite side of the grill.

-You can get away with not flipping or rotating your brisket on a pellet grill such as a Traeger or Pitboss.
-However, if you notice your grill has hot spots and cool spots, then you may need to rotate or flip your brisket.
-The more you cook on your pellet grill, the more you may notice areas that cook uneven.
-When cooking brisket, always place the meat in the coolest area when unwrapped.
-Once the brisket is wrapped and you want it finished, then it won’t matter where you place the brisket on the grill.
+You may not need to flip or rotate your brisket when using a pellet grill such as a Traeger or PitBoss However, if you notice that your grill has hot and cool spots, you may want to rotate or flip the brisket to ensure even cooking.
+To determine whether your pellet grill has temperature variations, use a dual-probe thermometer and measure the temperature on different parts of the grill.
+If there are temperature differences across the grill, consider rotating the meat while smoking.
+When cooking brisket, be sure to place the meat in the coolest area when it is unwrapped.
+Once the brisket is wrapped and you want it to finish cooking, it does not matter where you place it on the grill.

 How Often To Flip Brisket When Smoking